grey-lock/weatherbot-cli-app/README.md

 # Weatherbot

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/weatherbot`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 A Ruby CLI wrapper using the OpenWeatherMap.org API with interactive features that allow you to search any location's current weather, quick link to the map in Google Maps, and also display the 3 day forecast.

 ## Installation